 After years of running guerilla-style ramen shops in borrowed bar spaces and training in renowned Hakata ramen shops, Chef Satoshi Ikuta opened his first Ramen Nagi location in Tokyo.
-Ramen Nagi went on to become a legend, with 35 locations all over Asia.
+Ramen Nagi became legendary, with 35 locations all over Asia.
 The first Southern California location opened in Century City earlier this month.

 Ikuta is acclaimed as a true ramen master.
-Made with proprietary ingredients, his broths convey great depth of flavor.
+His broths, made with proprietary ingredients, convey great depths of flavor.

 You’ll find a traditional tonkatsu broth here, along with less conventional broth options like Black King (with calamari ink, blackened garlic, minced pork ball, and black sesame), Green King (a fusion-style tonkotsu enhanced with fresh basil, olive oil, parmesan, and chashu pork loin), and Red King (loaded with garlic, chili oil, cayenne, and a ball of miso pork).